pworden/Dvex_OneScript/README.md

 ## Workflow Summary - ***Dvex000_001_runWrap.sh***

 The ***Dvex000_001_runWrap.sh*** script takes as inputs one or more barcoded (or unbarcoded) reads from Minion or Gridion (ONT) sequencers, as well as a table of metadata, and uses that information to run ***NGSpeciesID*** which clusters similar reads from each barcode together and finds a consensus from each cluster.
-Other scripts including one directing blast searchs then correlates infomration so the user can identify species with the closest identity to each consensus.
+Other scripts including one directing blast searchs then correlates information so the user can identify species with the closest identity to each consensus.

-* See the following site for more detail on all scripts: <https://github.com/pworden/Dvex_Scripts>

 ---